Emotionally Numb or Empathetic? Evaluating How LLMs Feel Using EmotionBench: Framework Design

-In this study, we design and implement a framework that can be applied to both LLM software and human subjects.
-In this section, we begin by presenting the situations we have collected from existing literature.
-Subsequently, we describe our testing framework, which comprises three key components: Default Emotion Measure, Situation Imagination, and Evoked Emotion Measure.
-Finally, we outline our methodology for obtaining human emotional scores, which serve as the baseline for comparison.
+We design and implement a framework applying to both LLMs and human subjects to measure the differences in emotion with and without the presence of certain situations.
+This section begins with the methodology to collect situations from existing literature.
+Subsequently, we describe our testing framework, which comprises three key components: (1) \textit{Default Emotion Measure}, (2) \textit{Situation Imagination}, and (3) \textit{Evoked Emotion Measure}.
+(1) Initially, we gauge the emotional responses of the LLMs to establish their ``default'' values.
+(2) Next, we convert the aforementioned situations into context and input them into the LLMs.
+(3) Following this, we reevaluate the emotions of the LLMs using the same scale, enabling us to compare the differences in emotional output before and after exposure to the provided context.
+Finally, we introduce the procedure of applying the framework to human subjects to obtain the human baseline for comparison.